sunnyrust/sunnyweb/README.md

 - [x] Create config.rs
 - [x] Create lib.rs
 - [x] Loads template files into the rust binary
+- [x] Add git HEAD into the binary.
 - [ ] Create view.rs
 ## Introduction
 This is my personal web server program.I had to make it public so that I can share it with others.